|

 can change dramatically in brightness and movement within seconds—or

-they can hide entirely—and that makes it impossible to provide
+they can hide entirely―and that makes it impossible to offer

 anything but the most general guidelines.

-During our trip I will present tips and advice that extend far
+public aurora trips to Alaska, Iceland, Norway and elsewhere, I present tips and advice that extend far

-beyond these brief notes, and I'll help you get the best aurora
+beyond these brief notes, and I help travelers take the best aurora

-photos your equipment will allow.
+photos their equipment will allow.
 In the meantime, check out

 |